Overexposure to ultraviolet light causes sunburn.

 Snow, water, and sand reflect sunlight, magnifying the amount of UV light that reaches the skin.
 People also burn more quickly at high altitudes, where the thin air allows more burning UV light to reach the skin, and low latitudes (such as at the equator).

-Although sun exposure helps generate vitamin D, most experts recommend maintaining adequate vitamin D levels by consuming supplements if needed rather than by intentional sunlight exposure.
+Although sun exposure helps generate vitamin D, many experts recommend maintaining adequate vitamin D levels by consuming supplements if needed rather than by intentional overexposure to sunlight (5 to 15 minutes of sun exposure on the arms a few days a week is probably enough to maintain vitamin D levels).

 The sun's damaging effects can be further minimized by wearing protective coverings such as hats, shirts, pants, and sunglasses.
 Fabrics with a tight weave block the sun better than fabrics with a loose weave.
 Special clothing that provides high sun protection is commercially available.
 This type of clothing is labeled with ultraviolet protection factor (UPF) followed by a number that indicates the level of protection (similar to sunscreen labeling).
 Broad-brimmed hats help protect the face, ears, and neck, but people still need to apply sunscreen to these areas.
 People should regularly wear UV-protective, wrap-around sunglasses to help shield the eyes and eyelids.